felipeflorencio/Swift-Snippets/README.md

 <details>
 <summary>Core Data</summary>

-Colletion of core data most used code that you will need
+Collection of core data most used code that you will need

+Link to the folder: [link](CoreData)

 - `Initialize core data/*`: snippet for you initialize you core date environment;
 - `Receive update about core data update/*`: snippet for you receive any core data update, for new itens added, updated and deleted;